-Once the above factors have been considered, you will be equipped with the knowledge of who you are targeting with your strategies and this will allow you to work out the demographics of how to find your target audience.
-Once you know this, it simply a matter of choosing the most cost-effective and productive marketing tool.
+Once the above factors have been considered, you will be equipped with the knowledge of who you are targeting with your strategies, and this will allow you to work out the demographics of how to find your target audience.
+Once you know this, it is simply a matter of choosing the most cost-effective and productive marketing tool.

 The lifeline of any practice

 Drawing in new customers is actually the lifeline of any practice.
 And if we are to be successful at becoming well known for our services and advice to potential patients, then we need to implement our marketing plan with great care so as not to miss any opportune strategies.